 - 1. Preliminary reading.
 Reading is assigned that must be completed prior to the classroom experience, fulfilling a requirement of 1,800-2,000 pages of reading for a three-unit course and 2,400-2,500 pages for a four-unit course.
 The reading provides the theoretical basis for the analysis of practical situations in ministry. - 2.
 Classroom experience.
-Classroom experience is in concentrated sessions during a two-week period that involves interaction with the faculty instructor and with the student's peers in a seminar format (a 3-unit course comprises 30 hours of classroom contact and an 8-hour field assignment; and a 4-unit course, 40 hours of classroom contact and an 8-hour field assignment).
-The faculty instructor serves as a facilitator of discussion in a collegial atmosphere, using his or her academic and practical expertise to keep the seminar in focus and ensure that in-depth analysis, application, and integration occur.
-The concentration of classroom time in an intensive period of residence on campus facilitates the development of a community of colleagues for enrichment and support.
-Field assignments on the weekend at the midpoint of the class sessions allow for experiential learning outside of the formal classroom periods.
-Discussion among colleagues can continue after the formal class sessions through the establishment of email groups through the internet.

-- 3. Grading.
+Classroom experience is in concentrated sessions during two-week residency periods held each January and July.
+The residency periods involve significant interaction with a faculty instructor in a peer-learning, seminar format.
+The faculty instructor serves as a facilitator of discussion in a collegial atmosphere, using his or her academic and practical experience to bring in-depth analysis, critical thinking, integration, and application to the topic. - 3.
+Grading.
 Students must achieve a minimum grade of B in order to receive credit for work in a course.
 If a student receives a grade of C+ or lower in a course, the course may be repeated, and the new grade, if higher, will replace the former grade in the computation of the grade-point average. - 4.
 Course project.
 An extensive post-classroom project provides an opportunity to synthesize the reading and the classroom discussions and apply them to a ministerial situation.
 The results of this reflection are then submitted in the form of a paper with a minimum length of 5,000 words (20 pages).